 The mown nature strip? - we can do much better!

 The nature strip is a common and familiar feature of our cities and towns.
 It is usually a green or straw coloured mown strip of grass monotonously bordering our streets.
-Some nature strips have been planted with trees, often inappropriately large, requiring expensive pruning to keep them below overhead powerlines.
+Some nature strips have been planted with trees, often inappropriately large, requiring annual expensive pruning to keep them below overhead powerlines.

 Strangely, nature strips are public land that is looked after by private citizens.
 For this reason they are often cut very short to minimize the tedium of maintenance.
 It’s a chore that home owners endure week after week, month after month and year after year, for little reward

 What if these barren strips of grass were planted with long-lived, low maintenance native wildflowers and grasses local to the area?
 The wildflowers would also bring back beautiful native insects and birds, adding layers of beauty and song to our city streets.

 There are many advantages of converting our mown strips to low maintenance grasslands and heathlands.
 Here are a few;

 A very popular trial planting at Birrarung Marr, along the banks of the Yarra River in central Melbourne has been an unqualified success.